Celebrate the Miracle!

 Yom Ha’atzmaut— Israel Independence Day

-Sundown this evening is the beginning of Yom Ha’atzmaut—Israel Independence Day—a day of celebration of the nation of Israel’s supernatural rebirth and God’s preservation of the Jewish people!
+Yom Ha’atzmaut—Israel Independence Day—celebrates the nation of Israel’s supernatural rebirth and God’s preservation of the Jewish people!
 The following excerpt from the 66th Psalm is a fitting template for the observance of this uniquely miraculous event:

 Come and see the works of God;

 He is awesome in His doing toward the sons of men.

 They went through the river on foot.

 There we will rejoice in Him.